AutoFR: Automated Filter Rule Generation for Adblocking

 \begin{challenge}[Select a Network Request] \fla{s} consider the set of outgoing network requests and treat them as candidates to produce a filter rule.
 The intuition is that blocking an ad request will prevent the ad from being served.
-For sites that initiate many outgoing network requests, it may be time consuming to go through the entire list.
-When faced with this task, \fla{s} depend on sharing knowledge of ad servers domains with each other, or on heuristics based on keywords like ``ads'' and ``bid'' in the URL.
-However, since ad-related domains try to circumvent filter rules~\cite{cvinspectorndss,AlrizhaErrors}, they often avoid discernible keywords (\eg{} use of CDN services like Amazon's CloudFront to host ad-serving scripts).
-In those cases, \fla{s} typically select network requests to test randomly. \end{challenge}
+For sites that initiate many outgoing network requests, it may be time-consuming to go through the entire list.
+When faced with this task, \fla{s} depend on sharing knowledge of ad server domains with each other or heuristics based on keywords like ``ads'' and ``bid'' in the URL. \fla{s} may also randomly select network requests to test. \end{challenge}

 \begin{challenge} [Create a Filter Rule and Apply] \fla{s} must create a filter rule that blocks the selected network request.
 However, there are many options to consider since rules can be the entire or part of the URL, as shown in Table~\ref{tab:network-filter-rule-syntax}. \fla{s} intuitively handle this problem by trying first an eSLD filter rule because the requests can belong to an ad server (\ie{} all resources served from the eSLD relate to ads).
 However, the more specific the filter rule is (\eg{} eSLD $\rightarrow$ FQDN), the less likely it would lead to breakage.
 Then, the \fla{s} apply the filter rule of choice onto the site. \end{challenge}